Slava-Fadeev/Slava-Fadeev/README.md

 - 👋 Hi, I'm @Slava-Fadeev
-- 👀 I'm interested in developing games
+- 👀 I'm interested in developing games and programming
-- 🌱 I'm currently learning c++
+- 🌱 I'm currently studying c++
-- 😄 Pronouns: He/Him

-I love making games on GameMaker :D

 <!---
 SlavaDev20/SlavaDev20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.